 Mergers and acquisitions are the lifeblood of investment banking in Joseph Stone Capital.
 Mergers have a wide range of applications.
 Mergers, acquisitions, tender offers, leveraged buyouts, consolidations, and other sorts of transactions fall under the M&A umbrella.
 As a result, investment banks’ function as M&A consultants is broad.
 In an M&A transaction, there are two companies involved: the purchase-side firm and the sell-side company.
 Each side engages its investment banks as consultants to maximize value for its shareholders.

-• Sales, Trading and Corporate Broking
+• Sales, Trading, and Corporate Broking

 The job of an investment bank’s sales and trading division is to facilitate the buying and selling of securities and other financial instruments between the bank and big institutional customers or high-net-worth individuals.
 Investment banks approach major clients with profitable trading ideas in this scenario.
 They conduct and finalize trades on behalf of their clients, charging commission or brokerage on purchases and sales.

 It’s vital to note that the transactions carried out by investment banks differ significantly from those carried out by brokerage firms.
 In two respects, these transactions are distinct.
 To begin with, investment banks only cater to investors with the ability to conduct high-value transactions, whereas brokerage firms cater to even the smallest of investors.
-Second, an investment bank’s transaction flow is that investors trade on investment banks’ advice, but in brokerage houses, the brokers generally structure the trades as the investors’ request.
+Second, an investment bank’s transaction flow is that investors trade on investment banks’ advice, but in brokerage houses, the brokers generally structure the trades as the investors request.

 • Services for Asset Management

 Another attractive sector for investment banks is asset management.
 Investment banks frequently act as personal asset managers for their customers.
 Large insurance corporations, government provident fund departments, and other organizations use an investment bank’s asset management services.
-Investment banks construct an efficient portfolio for their clients that maximize profits while assuming a specific level of risk that the customer is willing to accept.
+Investment banks construct an efficient portfolio for their clients that maximizes profits while assuming a specific level of risk that the customer is willing to accept.
 The assets under management in such circumstances are high, and investment banks charge a commission based on a proportion of the assets under management.

-Although research is not the primary source of profit for investment banks, it gets required to support the other profit-generating sections.
+Although research is not the primary source of profit for investment banks, it is required to support the other profit-generating sections.
 Analysts work on stocks and other securities research at most investment banks’ in-house research departments.
 The equities research assists the sales and trading departments with high-profit trading strategies.
 To exceedingly exact equity valuations, investment banks use high-quality buy-side and sell-side analysts.